 For an easy fat bike around Banff start with Fenland Trail and bike along Vermilion Lakes Road.
 For a longer ride, the Spray River East Trail is 12 km out and back.
 It gets packed down by snowshoers and other fat bikers.

 For more of a challenge, fat bike the Tunnel Bench Loop trails.
+Depending on recent snow conditions, fat biking at Lake Minnewanka is also possible.

 Other fat biking trails in Banff National Park that aren’t in the town of Banff include shared trails like Healy Creek, Moraine Lake Road or the Great Divide.
 Keep in mind that these trails are shared with cross country skiers, so know the fat biking etiquette before you go and never ride in or over the ski tracks.